How long will $400k last in retirement: a complete guide

 How much income tax will I pay if I have $400k in retirement?

-3. Calculate your total annual income and, accordingly, your tax liability – based on federal and state requirements, figure out how much you will earn, on average, each retired year.
-Then, determine from that how much you’ll pay in tax.
-You’ll only be able to do this according to current rates, so while it won’t be 100 percent accurate, it will undoubtedly be a helpful barometer for your reference.
+3. Calculate your total annual income and your tax liability – Using federal and state requirements, figure out how much you will earn, on average, each retired year.
+Then, determine how much you’ll pay in tax.
+You’ll only be able to do this according to current rates, so while it won’t be 100% accurate, it will undoubtedly be a helpful barometer for your reference.

 Is $400k above the average retirement saving in the US?